The easiest way to track Google Ad campaigns in Sugar CRM

 Attributer is basically a piece of code that you need to incorporate on your website.
 Every time a visitor arrives on your website, it looks at some technical things to identify where the visitor came from.

 Attributer then groups each visitor according to a series of channels (like paid search, paid social, organic search, etc.) and stores it as a cookie in the visitor’s browser.
-And whenever that visitor completes a lead form on your website, Attributer sends the channel information into Sugar CRM together with the lead’s information provided in the form.
+And whenever that visitor completes a lead form on your website, Attributer sends the channel information into Sugar CRM alongside the lead's name, email, etc.

-As depicted in the photo above, Attributer has sent in the data that the visitor came from ‘paid search’ along with the campaign name, ad group name, and the visitor’s landing page.
+As depicted in the image above, Attributer has sent in that the visitor came from ‘Paid Search’ along with the campaign name, ad group name, and the visitor’s landing page.

-4 simple steps to monitor your Google Ads campaigns in Sugar CRM
+4 simple steps to track your Google Ads campaigns in Sugar CRM

 Attributer makes it easy to track Google Ads campaigns in Sugar CRM.
 Here’s how it works: